 They’re impatient, a little scared, and used to shopping online more.
 That means faster Googling and jumping away from your store when they can’t find what they want.
 The pandemic has just amplified those qualities in us all.

 Part of your on-site search audit should review the keywords and search terms that people use to visit you and shop on your website.
 Make sure pages have the right elements and that you’ve spelled things correctly – it does make a difference.
-At the same time, enable any functions that correct your visitors’ spelling options: those “did you mean…” messages usually at the top of results.
+At the same time, enable any functions that correct your visitors’ spelling options: those “did you mean…” messages are usually at the top of results.

 Reviewing on-site searches can help you link products together, too.
 Let search power your recommendations and guide the curated pages you make.
 Group products together based on search when possible.